longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Tax Rates
     Selecting this menu item will bring up a dialog box allowing you to set the rate in percentage points for Gold (Taxes), Science (Bulbs), and Luxury (Goods).
-This is the same as clicking on the `Tax Rates View`_ button on the `Top Function Bar`_.
-Figure 17 below, shows a sample screenshot.
+This is the same as clicking on the `Tax Rates View`_ button on the `Top Function Bar`_. :numref:`Tax Rates Selection Dialog` below, shows a sample screenshot.
     In this example, the player's nation is in Democracy, has set Gold to 40%, Science to 40%, and Luxury to 20%.

+.. _Tax Rates Selection Dialog:
 .. figure:: ../../_static/images/gui-elements/tax-rates.png
   :scale: 65%
   :align: center
   :alt: Freeciv21 Tax Rates Selection Dialog
   :figclass: align-center

-  Figure 17: Tax Rates Selection Dialog
+  Tax Rates Selection Dialog

 .. note:: The phrase "Tax Rates" can be a bit misleading as there is only one taxable item and that is the rate for Gold collection.
 Think of this feature of the game more like a "National Budget".
-In Freeciv21, the National Budget is simplified into three segments: Gold collection, Scientific output and Luxury goods.
+In Freeciv21, the National Budget is simplified into three segments: Gold collection, Scientific output, and Luxury goods.

 Government
     Depending on your technological progress through the game, you may be able to select a different form